-Beer Keg Dispensing Backpack
+Beer Dispensing Keg Backpack

-- Structure and Function of the beer keg dispenser backpack
+- Structure and Function of the beer keg dispenser backpack!

 - Modern kegs are often rubber-coated to protect the container from damage.

-The propellant gas creates an overpressure in the keg and the contents are pushed out through a pipe inside the keg when the tap is opened.
+- The propellant gas creates overpressure in the keg and the contents are pushed out through a pipe inside the keg when the tap is opened.

-The four connection systems mainly used by German brewers have been identified by different types (letters) to better distinguish them.
+- The four connection systems mainly used by German brewers have been identified by different types (letters) to better distinguish them.